How to establish a link

 e.
 A reception should be held following the ceremony for members of the Order and their guests.

-9. After the first ceremony in a locality, complete and submit your Application for Charter.
+9. After the first ceremony in a locality, email the list of inductees into the National Headquarters.
 A Charter will then be issued to your organization (local society of professional engineers or engineering college) as a new Link (local chapter) of the Order.

 10. Immediately following your ceremony, send the list of inductees’ full names and dates of induction to National Headquarters.
 The inductees will then be entered into the national membership roster.